ajusonu/AdCalculatorAPI/README.md

 # AdCalculatorAPI
 AdCalculatorAPI

-## Calculate the price of given list of advertisements based on its Length, Type and Station of Advertisement.
+#### Calculate the price of given list of advertisements based on their Length(in Seconds), Type (Radio/Video) and Radio Station of Advertisement.

 <!-- Task List -->
 * [X] Class Library Created